-It is well-recognized that individuals with inflammatory bowel disease (ie, ulcerative colitis, Crohn's disease) are at an increased risk for colorectal cancer.30-32 Other possible risk factors for the development of colorectal cancer include smoking, the consumption of red and processed meats, alcohol consumption, diabetes mellitus, low levels of physical activity, metabolic syndrome, and obesity/high body mass index (BMI).31,33-47 Some data suggest that consumption of dairy may lower risk for the development of colorectal cancer.
-However, a recent systematic review and metaanalysis of 15 cohort studies (>900,000 subjects; >5200 cases of colorectal cancer) only found an association between risk of colon cancer in men and the consumption of nonfermented milk.
-No association was seen for rectal cancer in men or for colon or rectal cancer in women, and no association was seen for either cancer in either gender with consumption of solid cheese or fermented milk.
+It is well-recognized that individuals with inflammatory bowel disease (ie, ulcerative colitis, Crohn's disease) are at an increased risk for colorectal cancer.32-34 Other possible risk factors for the development of colorectal cancer include smoking, the consumption of red and processed meats, alcohol consumption, diabetes mellitus, low levels of physical activity, metabolic syndrome, and obesity/high body mass index (BMI).^{33,35-52} In fact, in the EPIC cohort of almost 350,000 individuals, those who adhered to 5 healthy lifestyle factors (healthy weight, physical activity, non-smoking, limited alcohol consumption, healthy diet) had a hazard ratio (HR) for the development of colorectal cancer of 0.63 (95% CI, 0.54-0.74) compared with those who adhered to ≤1 of the factors.53

+Some data suggest that consumption of dairy may lower risk for the development of colorectal cancer.^{54,55} However, a recent systematic review and meta-analysis of 15 cohort studies (>900,000 subjects; >5200 cases of colorectal cancer) only found an association between risk for colon cancer in men and the consumption of nonfermented milk.56 No association was seen for rectal cancer in men or for colon or rectal cancer in women, and no association was seen for either cancer in either gender with consumption of solid cheese or fermented milk.
+Large cohort studies and meta-analyses suggest that other dietary factors may also lower the risk for colorectal cancer, including the consumption of fish and legumes.57-59 Furthermore, the use of aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) may also decrease the risk for colorectal cancer.60-64

-In addition, some data suggest that smoking, metabolic syndrome, obesity, and red/processed meat consumption are associated with a poor prognosis.36,51-54 Conversely, a family history of colorectal cancer increases risk while improving prognosis.
-Data on the effect of dairy consumption on prognosis after diagnosis of colorectal cancer are conflicting.
+In addition, some data suggest that smoking, metabolic syndrome, obesity, and red/processed meat consumption are associated with a poor prognosis.^{38,65-69} Conversely, a family history of colorectal cancer increases risk while improving prognosis.
+70 Data on the effect of dairy consumption on prognosis after diagnosis of colorectal cancer are conflicting.71,72

 The relationship between diabetes and colorectal cancer is complex.
-Whereas diabetes and insulin use may increase the risk of developing colorectal cancer, treatment with metformin appears to decrease risk, at least in women.58-60 In addition, although patients with colorectal cancer and diabetes appear to have a worse prognosis than those without diabetes, patients with colorectal cancer treated with metformin seem to have a survival benefit.
+Whereas diabetes and insulin use may increase the risk of developing colorectal cancer, treatment with metformin appears to decrease risk, at least in women.73-78 In addition, although patients with colorectal cancer and diabetes appear to have a worse prognosis than those without diabetes, 79 patients with colorectal cancer treated with metformin seem to have a survival benefit.80 The data regarding the effects of metformin on colorectal cancer incidence and mortality, however, are not completely consistent, with some studies seeing no effect.81,82